 Each school year, the Information and Decision Sciences Department assembles two teams of undergraduate students to represent the Carlson School and the University of Minnesota in international MIS-focused case competitions.
 One team competes at CaseIT - the oldest and most well-known MIS case competition - in Vancouver, Canada.
-The other team competes at APEX in Singapore, an MIS-themed case competition that values deep analysis and usually includes a local Asian dimension to the case.
+In 2017, our second team competed at CIBCC in Phuket, Thailand.

 Interested students should apply online during the first month of the Fall semester.
 Selected students will be invited to try out for the team by presenting a case solution to a panel of corporate judges.

 The benefits of being selected to one of the teams include:

 - Free travel.
 Travel is sponored by our generous corporate partners and MIS Quarterly.

 - 2 IDSC elective credits towards your major or minor

 - Build your resume with a unique, differentiating experience

 - Hone your presentation skills in a world-class environment

 Previous team members consistently report that being a part of the case competition teams was the highlight of their undergraduate experience at Carlson!